 Instead of filling in the boxes, editors also have a template in front of them, but one that already resembles the final shape of the page.
 Among other things, they can modify defined boxes, add multimedia and links, and edit text.

 The Gutenberg module is another step forward in the approach to content editing in Drupal.
 This editor reduces work on content almost entirely to visually moving “blocks” around the screen.

 Gutenberg module in Drupal

-The fact that Gutenberg is also available for Drupal users may make many people convert to it and eventually abandon the Wordpress CMS, which relies on commercial plugins and subscriptions.
-Want to know why it's better to bet on Drupal?
+The fact that Gutenberg is also available for Drupal users may make many people convert to it and eventually abandon the WordPress CMS, which relies on commercial plug-ins and subscriptions.
+Want to know why it's better to bet on Drupal when it comes to choosing the right solution for your business?
 Read this article.

 The module's developers even allow you to test the editor without installing the module.
 Want to see how easy it is to work with?
 Visit Gutenberg Editor Demo site.